All Episodes

 I said, explain that.

-And it's like who's on first.
+And it's like, who's on first?

-Facebook is now removing any content of people that that say certain words, any that related to the election.
+Facebook is now removing any content of people that say certain words, any that related to the election.

 Wow.

-It's a great piece by Congressman.
+There's a great piece by Congress.

 I think it was, no, it was breaking bad actor Brian Cranston.